 Wait, What?
 Great White Sharks Hang Out Here?

 Did you know that great white sharks are seen frequently at San Onofre State Beach?
-In fact, I would not be shy in stating that San Onofre State Beach has the highest frequency of great white shark sightings in all of San Diego County.
+I would not be shy in stating that San Onofre State Beach has the highest frequency of great white shark sightings in all of San Diego County.

 San Diego is a juvenile great white shark nursery, as mama’s like to drop off their 3-5 foot kids here.
 The problem is, is that mama never comes back.
 San Diego affords just the right environment and ample food supply for these juveniles to learn how to survive and be sharks.